 5. OpenAI Gym (Reinforcement Learning)

-In the domain of reinforcement learning, OpenAI Gym 🡥 provides a standardized platform for testing AI agents in a variety of simulated environments.
+In the domain of reinforcement learning, OpenAI Gym 🡥 provides a standardized platform for testing ai agents in a variety of simulated environments.
 Metrics such as cumulative reward and episode completion rate are used to assess the performance of models trained using techniques like deep reinforcement learning.

 6. MLPerf (General AI Performance)